 That being said, we are more interested in individual safety than we are punishment.
 If a camper finds themself in a situation they are uncomfortable with or if things went too far with or without consent, we encourage them to please speak to a staff member without fear of judgment or punishment.

-DORMS: Boys are not permitted in the girls dorms and girls are not permitted in the boys dorms.
+CABINS: Boys are not permitted in the girls cabins and girls are not permitted in the boys cabins.
 This is a matter of privacy and safety for all campers.
 There are plenty of other opportunities and spaces for hanging out together.

 If you switch rooms, you need to let your Mentor know!